MrKapKan/django_restaurant/README.md

 - Getting current day menu
 - Getting results for the current day
 # Run
+To run via docker.
+Use the command docker-compose up -d --build.
+After you can create superuser (python manage.py createsuperuser) Use link localhost:8000/......

+If you want run server without docker
 - Download the project and install requirements
 - Launch virtual environment.
 - Create postgresql db with name 'restaurant_service'